juannat7/juannat7.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a PhD student at Columbia University advised by [Pierre Gentine](https://gentinelab.eee.columbia.edu/home).
 Before my PhD, I obtained my undergraduate degree at the National University of Singapore (NUS).

-Aside from research, I greatly enjoy detective and science fiction works by Agatha Christie, Isaac Asimov, and Jules Verne among many others!
+**Research**: My research interest lies in the intersection of chaotic systems and their predictability, generative/probabilistic modeling, and incorporating causal structures to build a true Earth's digital twin capable of counterfactual reasoning.

 I'm always open to new collaboration and research ideas!
 Feel free to reach out if my research could be of use for potential followups.

-**Research**: My research interest lies in the intersection of chaotic systems and their predictability, generative/probabilistic modeling, and incorporating causal structures to build a true Earth's digital twin capable of counterfactual reasoning.